luizlopes/wabanex/README.md

 ***Application created in NLW Together event.***

-*Wa ban ex* = Water + Banana + Elixir
+*Wa.ban.ex* = Water + Banana + Elixir

 Wabanex is an API to record users and their physical training and exercises.

-Wabanex is a GraphQL API and your main stack is developed with Elixir 1.7, Phoenix 1.5.7, Absinthe 1.5.0 and PostgresSQL database.
+Wabanex is a GraphQL API and your main stack is developed with Elixir 1.12, Phoenix 1.5.7, Absinthe 1.5.0 and PostgresSQL database.

 ## Setup